sjmcpherson/Front-End-Developer-Learnings/Glossary.md

  - <strong>SHA (Secure Hash Algorithm)</strong> -
  - <strong>Shadow DOM</strong> -
  - <strong>Singleton</strong> - A programming design pattern which limits the number of instances of a particular object to just one effectively creating a system wide object.
 E.g The JS Module pattern, Angular Factories and Prototypes
+ - <strong>SMACSS ( calable and Modular Architecture for CSS)</strong> - A methodology for CSS which resemebles a style guide for structure CSS
  - <strong>SOAP (Simple Object Access Protocol)</strong> -
  - <strong>Software Development Lifecycle or Systems Development Lifecycle (SDLC)</strong> - is used to describe a process for planning, creating, testing and deploying a information system.
  - <strong>Software Development Methology</strong> - is a ideology for structuring planning, controlling a software project.